shydl3/tf215/README.md

    ### DataSets
   The datasets used in our paper will be found at: https://pan.baidu.com/s/19vAF889nbJgZ4NV3az8v1g password:m4o7

+   ### Data Process
+   If you want to reprocess the data, you can process it into a usable form for the model by following steps:

+   1.Build corpus for each features (i.e., description, tokens, similar description):

+   `python createCorpus.py` `python createVocab.py` `python vocab2pkl.py`

+   2.Processing training data and testing data according to the corpus:

+   `python txt2pkl.py`

    ### Code Enrichment Module
-   Build retrieval base: python Index.py
+   Build retrieval base: `python Index.py`

-   Perform search: python Search.py
+   Perform search: `python Search.py`

+   Remove stop words: `python deleteStopWords.py`

    ### Code Search Module

    #### Configuration
+   Put the data set into the `data` directory under `keras`

    Edit hyper-parameters and settings in `config.py`